 - The Controllee can interrupt or stop the RDC session at any time.
 Simply click anywhere on your screen to temporarily stop the Controller or click the STOP DESKTOP CONTROL button to end the RDC session.

-- Participants must be using BlueJeans App 2.x to both send and accept RDC requests.
+- Both participants must be using BlueJeans App 2.x to send or accept RDC requests.

 - Admin apps, such as Microsoft Registry Editor, are not supported in a RDC session.